anglus/homework/README.md

 **Warning:** For security reasons, the password you create for your MySQL **root** user should be different from that of your Ubuntu **root** user, or any other account you use.
 <$>

 Go ahead and type a new password for your MySQL **root** user, and then press `ENTER`.
 After you enter your new password, you will be prompted to enter it again to ensure that you remember how to type it correctly.
-Go ahead and enter the same password again, and you will be returned to your Linux command line.
+Go ahead and enter the same password again, and `mysql-server` will finish installing.

 ## Step Two &mdash; Configure MySQL and Create Credentials for MediaWiki